 - Volunteerism – A program designed to promote the philosophy of volunteering and/or raise the morale of volunteers.

 - Recruitment/Recognition - A program designed to encourage individuals to become volunteers or to recognize outstanding volunteer activities.

 - Fundraising – A program designed to raise monies to enhance patient care or increase visitor or staff amenities in the facility.

 This award is open to all AHVRP members and the health care organizations they represent.
-AHVRP will honor one Extraordinary Program Award recipient at the 48th Annual AHVRP Conference & Exposition, Recognition Breakfast, October 9, Hyatt Regency Atlanta, Atlanta, Georgia.
-Recipients will receive one 2016 conference registration, an award and notification to senior leadership of the recipient's organization.
+If selected, AHVRP will honor the Traditional Excellence Program Award recipient at the 50th Annual AHVRP Conference & Exposition Recognition Breakfast, Sunday, September 30, 2018, Hyatt Regency O'Hare, Rosemont, Illinois.
+The recipient will receive one 2018 AHVRP conference registration(non-transferable), an award and notification to senior leadership of the recipient's organization.

 All entries must be submitted by Wednesday, April 25, 2018, 11:59 p.m.
 CT.

 Click here to submit your nomination.
 Nominations have closed for 2018.